martijnvanschie/azure-utilities-eventgrid/README.md

 ## Purpose

-This is a small cli tool that let's you send a event grid message to a topic using Command-Line interface.
+This is a small cli tool that let's you send a event grid message to a topic using a Command-Line interface.
 It requires a topic, access token and a file.

 ## Prerequisites